 St. James.
 Wigmore

 was founded as a collegiate church by the powerful Mortimer family.
-It lies on the site of
+It lies on the site of an

-masonry is visible on the outside of the north wall.
+visible on the outside of the north wall.

 The church stands above the village, and with the ruined castle, dominates the village and

 surroundings of Wigmore.
 The churchyard cross is much restored.
-It stands on a 14th
+It stands on a 14th century

-along The Marches.
+Marches.

 More rare inside is a piscina high on the south wall by the chancel arch.
-This is a legacy of
+This is a legacy of the

-the original rood screen which, unusually, had an altar on it.
+original rood screen which, unusually, had an altar on it.

-mechanism has also undergone restoration.
+process. and the clock mechanism has also undergone restoration.

 Reverend Alexander Cloggie Vicar of St. James Wigmore (1614- 1698),